Homemade Sourdough Discard Pasta

 Boil and Serve Sourdough Pasta

 Bring a pot of water to a boil.
 Salt the water generously and place one of the nests of pasta in the boiling water.
 If the noodles stick together at all, use tongs or a slotted spoon to gently swirl the pasta around, separating the strands in the water.
 Cook for a little over 1 minute until the pasta is al dente and floats in the water.
 Anything over 2 minutes and the pasta can become mushy, so watch carefully.
 Repeat with the other nests of pasta.
-Add sauce to the pasta and enjoy!
+Add sauce to your pasta and enjoy!

 I love topping homemade pasta with a homemade sauce.
 Some of my favorites: brown butter, pesto, parmesan cream…the possibilities are endless!